OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Acknowledgments

 \section{Acknowledgments}

-This work was supported by NSFC under Grant No. 62376121, Basic Research Program of Jiangsu under Grant No. BK20251999, Gusu Innovation Leading Talent Program under Grant No. ZXL2025319, and Jiangsu Provincial Science \& Technology Major Project under Grant No. BG2024042.
+This work was supported by NSFC under Grant No. 62376121, Basic Research Program of Jiangsu under Grant No. BK20251999, Gusu Innovation Leading Talent Program under Grant No. ZXL2025319, Jiangsu Provincial Science \& Technology Major Project under Grant No. BG2024042, and funded by Nanjing University-China Mobile Communications Group Co.,Ltd. Joint Institute.